poml88/FLwatch/en/index.md

 Same works on the phone.

 ### Features {#features}
-* blood glucose graph on phone and watch
+* Blood glucose graph on phone and watch
-* interactive chart on phone to display individual values on tap
+* Interactive chart on phone to display individual values on tap
-* phone screen always on mode
+* Phone screen always on mode
-* supports rapid acting and fast rapid acting bolus insulins
+* Supports rapid acting and fast rapid acting bolus insulins
-* insulin on board calculation (IOB)
+* Insulin on board calculation (IOB)
-* insulin on board graph
+* Insulin on board graph
-* insulin activity graph
+* Insulin activity graph
 * iOS widgets and lock screen widgets with and without graph(s)
 * Live Activities
-* stand by mode widget
+* Stand by mode widget
 * watchOS widgets / complications
 * CarPlay support via widgets and Live Activities
+* Export insulin doses and glucose data to Apple Health

 ### ToDo
 - Implement workout activity